-(4) The provisions of this section may not be waived under any other provision of law.
+(d) The provisions of this section may not be waived under any other provision of law.

-(5) The President shall report to the Congress on the implementation of this section within sixty days after the date of enactment of this section and every thirty days thereafter until such time as both the Committee on International Relations of the House of Representatives and the Committee on Foreign Relations of the Senate have adopted resolutions stating that such reports are no longer necessary.
 SOVIET INTERVENTION IN ANGOLA SEC.
-405. The Congress views the large scale and continuing Soviet intervention in Angola, including active sponsorship and support of Cuban armed forces in Angola, as being completely inconsistent with any reasonably defined policy of détente, as well as with articles 1 and 2 of the United Nations Charter, the principle of noninterference in the affairs of other countries agreed to at Helsinki in 1975, and with the spirit of recent bilateral agreements between the United States and the Union of Soviet Socialist Republics.
+405. The Congress views the large-scale and continuing Soviet intervention in Angola, including active sponsorship and support of Cuban armed forces in Angola, as being completely inconsistent with any reasonably defined policy of détente, as well as with Articles 1 and 2 of the United Nations Charter, the principle of noninterference in the affairs of other countries agreed to at Helsinki in 1975, and with the spirit of recent bilateral agreements between the United States and the Union of Soviet Socialist Republics.
 Such intervention should be taken explicitly into account in United States foreign policy planning and negotiations.

-PROHIBITION AGAINST MILITARY ASSISTANCE AND SALES CREDITS TO CHILE Sec.
-406. (a) No military or security supporting assistance may be furnished under the Foreign Assistance Act of 1961; and no credits (including participations in credits) may be extended, and no loan may be guaranteed, under the Arms Export Control Act with respect to Chile. (b) No deliveries of any such assistance may be made to Chile on and after the date of enactment of this section.
-CONTROL OF MILITARY FORCES IN THE INDIAN OCEAN Sec.
-407. (a) It is the sense of Congress that the President should undertake to enter into negotiations with the Soviet Union intended to achieve an agreement limiting the deployment of naval, air, and land forces of the Soviet Union and the United States in the Indian Ocean and littoral countries.
-Such negotiations should be convened as soon as possible and should consider, among other things, limitations with respect to- (1) the establishment or use of facilities for naval, air, or land forces in the Indian Ocean and littoral countries; (2) the number of naval vessels which may be deployed in the Indian Ocean, or the number of "ship-days" allowed therein; and (3) the type and number of military forces and facilities allowed therein.
+LIMITATIONS ON ECONOMIC ASSISTANCE, MILITARY ASSISTANCE, SALES, AND SALES CREDITS FOR CHILE SEC.
+406. (a) (1) No military or security supporting assistance and no military education and training may be furnished under the Foreign Assistance Act of 1961 for Chile; and no credits (including participations in credits) may be extended and no loan may be guaranteed under the Arms Export Control Act with respect to Chile.
+No deliveries of any such assistance, credits, or guaranties may be made to Chile on or after the date of enactment of this section.
+(2) No sales (including cash sales) may be made and no export license may be issued under the Arms Export Control Act with respect to Chile on or after the date of enactment of this section.